edmondthui/hashnode-backup/cl65t7qk907w00ynvhcy5gjhh.md

 During my time in bootcamp, I didn't do anything special.
 I showed up. **It's like they say 80% of success is showing up.** I did all the homework, followed the lectures, did the readings, and completed the projects.

-The process of breaking down complex concepts into smaller pieces felt made it easier for me to wrap my head around them.
+The process of breaking down complex concepts into smaller pieces made it easier for me to wrap my head around them.
 I broke down my goals into bite-sized pieces so I could keep track of my progress day by day.

 **The biggest obstacle I encountered was becoming a better communicator and explaining technical concepts.** We did a lot of pair programming when working on projects at App Academy.
 I thought I understood everything, but I had a hard time articulating what I had learned.